arfc/saltproc/scripts/README.md

 This directory contains various scripts to help you set-up and analyze results of your SaltProc simulations.

+When passing paths of directories to scripts, make sure to remove any trailing `/` to ensure they produce correct files.

 ### `xsdata`
 The scripts in this directory download and processe cross section data for use in Serpent and OpenMC